Events

 Resources are accessed in conflicting order on separate transactions, causing a deadlock.
 For example:

 Deadlocks are in most cases application-related issues and require application developers to make code changes.
 One approach when you receive error 1205 is to execute the queries again.
-See this blog for an example of how to retry - handle the deadlock and re-execute the query: Deadlock Simulator app for Developers: How to Handle a SQL Deadlock issue in Your App
+For more information, see Deadlock Simulator app for Developers: How to Handle a SQL Deadlock issue in Your App.

 You can also revise the application to avoid deadlocks.
-The transaction that was chosen as a victim can be retried and will likely succeed, depending on what operations are being executed simultaneously.
+The transaction that was chosen as a victim can be retried and likely succeeds, depending on what operations are being executed simultaneously.

-To prevent or avoid deadlocks from occurring, consider having all transactions access rows in the same order (Table1, then Table2).
-This way, although blocking might occur, a deadlock will be avoided.
+To prevent or avoid deadlocks from occurring, consider having all transactions access rows in the same order (Table1

 For more information, see Handling Deadlocks and Minimizing Deadlocks.